good annuity

 Without being too morbid, we are all going to die!
 Insurance companies know that, and they take advantage of that fact.
 They play both sides of that coin.

-Insurance companies sell life insurance which pays out when someone dies.
-On the other side of the coin, they sell annuities that STOP paying out when someone dies!
-So, insurance companies can hedge their life insurance bets with annuities.
-Or hedge their annuity bets with life insurance.
+Insurance companies sell life insurance that pays out when someone dies.
+On the other hand, they sell annuities that stop paying out when someone dies!
+So, insurance companies can hedge their life insurance bets with annuities or hedge their annuity bets with life insurance.

 When you buy a SPIA, you get mortality credits because the insurance company knows they will pay less each year.
-People die; the living keeps getting income.
+People die; the living keep getting income.

-Yes, insurance companies use bonds to cover their liabilities on the good annuity.
-DIY investors say they can get the same returns as SPIAs because they will just buy the same bonds.
-But the fact is DIY investors don’t have risk pools; they don’t get mortality credits!
+Insurance companies use bonds to cover their liabilities on the good annuity.
+DIY investors say they can get the same returns as SPIAs because they will buy the same bonds.
+But DIY investors don’t have risk pools; they don’t get mortality credits!

 Mortality credits are increased payments everyone gets because the actuaries know that some people in the risk pool will die off yearly.
 You get paid more (even initially) because the money is at risk.